Face Mask FAQ

 None of these can 100% stop Covid-19, but all of them help to lower your risk according to studies like this one performed by Texas A&M, especially alongside other precautionary measures.

-What measures are you taking to keep folks safe during the pandemic?
+What are you doing to keep folks safe during the pandemic?

 All shifts in the Shapeshifters sewing studio are now staggered; no two people occupy the same space at the same time, unless they’re already quarantining together.
 HEPA air filters are changed regularly.
 Every worker has their own set of tools; all tools and all surfaces are sanitized at the end of each shift.